hbzxc/hbzxc.github.io/projects/AutoLight.md

 4. **Write the code.**

-	On the pi itself I made a python script to see if I was at my desk and then if was past a certain hour.
+	On the pi itself I made a python script to see if I was at my desk and then if it was past a certain hour.
 If the conditions are met the light turns on and when they aren’t it turns off.
 	When the light is to be turned on you can send a command to openHAB to pass on to Alexa as following
 ```py